Ikigai42/Ikigai42/README.md

 I'm a believer in the power of programming as a tool for problem-solving.(and occasionally problem-creating🐞 😂)

-I draw inspiration from the wisdom of Donald Knuth: >'Programming is the art of telling another human what one wants the computer to do.'🙌
+I draw inspiration from the wisdom of Donald Knuth:

+> 'Programming is the art of telling another human what one wants the computer to do.' 🙌

 While an iterative process it drives me (sometimes successfully 🙃) to write clean, readable code that's friendly to both computers and humans.